Diet for Hypoglycemia

 (1) Nuts are hard to digest.
 If you get stomach pain or notice bits of

-the nuts in your stools, you definitely need to soak and dry the nuts before
+the nuts in your stools, you might choose to soak and dry the nuts before

 If you are looking for a vegetarian diet for hypoglycemia, this one tip may improve your health.